Thomasz19/Final_Project/README.md

 ### 3.3 Sequence Diagram

 This section contains two sequence diagrams.
 The first one is for a user inputting their information such as age, weight and other basics.
 The second one is for a user logging a workout they are completing.
+Logging basic information for the user's physical body is important to track progress.
+Making sure workouts are logged is what users will use most in FitMaster.

 ## 4 User Guide/implementation